Nonparametric Estimation via Partial Derivatives: Main Results

+We discuss various ways for extending the optimal rates established in Theorems \ref{theorem:lowerbdfNlambdaregrandom} and \ref{thm:mainupperrateestf0}.
+For instance, these rates can be extended to scenarios where the function values and partial derivatives have different sample sizes.
+Let \( n_j \) denote the sample size for the dataset \( \{(\bt_i^{(j)}, y_i^{(j)}): i = 1, \ldots, n_j\} \), where \( j = 0, 1, \ldots, p \).
+By applying the same arguments as in our proof, the rate in these theorems can be expressed as

+This rate is essentially the minimum of two scenarios: the rate obtained by replacing \eqref{eqn:minaxhatfttprob} in terms of the value of \( \min_{j\geq 1}n_j \) and the conventional rate \eqref{eqn:convlin} based solely on the function data with \( n_0 \) samples.
+If the sample size \( n_0 \) for noisy function values is significantly smaller than \( \min_{j\geq 1}n_j \), the optimal rate in \eqref{eqn:minaxhatfttprob} still holds with \( n = \min_{j\geq 1}n_j \).
+In this case, the noisy function values contribute to anchoring the absolute level of the function, making function estimation identifiable.
+Conversely, if the dataset of noisy function values alone is substantially large, i.e., \( n_0 \) is much greater than \( \min_{j\geq 1}n_j \), the convergence rate by Theorems \ref{theorem:lowerbdfNlambdaregrandom} and \ref{thm:mainupperrateestf0} aligns with the conventional rate \eqref{eqn:convlin} based solely on the noisy function values.

-Moreover, the optimal rate in \eqref{eqn:minaxhatfttprob} also holds for deterministic designs.
-For example, the design points $\bt^{(0)}$ in \eqref{modelequation1} and $\bt^{(j)}$s in \eqref{modelequation} can be equally spaced in $\XX^d$ rather than independently drawn from distributions $\Pi^{(0)}$ and $\Pi^{(j)}$s, respectively.
-The results for deterministic designs are relegated to the Appendix.
+The optimal rates in Theorems \ref{theorem:lowerbdfNlambdaregrandom} and \ref{thm:mainupperrateestf0} also apply under deterministic designs, where the design points $\bt^{(0)}$ in \eqref{modelequation1} and $\bt^{(j)}$s in \eqref{modelequation} are equally spaced in $\XX^d$, rather than independently drawn from distributions $\Pi^{(0)}$ and $\Pi^{(j)}$s, respectively.
+This adaptation demonstrates the robustness of our result to variations in design point selection.
+The results for deterministic designs are given in Appendix S1.
+Additionally, the optimal rates are valid under a more general error assumption than \eqref{eqn:errorstruct}.
+Specifically, it holds when $\text{Var}(\epsilon_i^{(j)}) = \sigma_j^2 + o(n^{-1/2})$.
+A rigorous proof of Theorem \ref{thm:mainupperrateestf0} under this general error assumption follows a similar argument to that of the original proof.